dbaber/TicTacToe/design/API.md

 This operation allows a player to join a `waiting` available/public game.

 **Example Request** - Join an avaliable game
+_Security Note_: This is a public method but we should ensure that we do not expose player1's code to the joining player2.
 ```
 POST /api/game/:id/join HTTP/1.1
 Host: localhost:5000